 The Scottish Isles have unspoilt landscapes and beaches, amazing food and drink and rich history and culture to discover.
-However, the brands located there also produce exceptional quality goods, inspired and shaped by the landscapes and lifestyles of the Scottish Islands.
+The local brands located there also produce exceptional quality goods, often inspired by the landscapes of the Scottish Islands.
+Discover a range of brands making exciting products on Scotland’s islands.

 Black Isle Yarns